githubEdit

 How to Transition for your end-users

 1. Communicate the Purpose of the Migration Explain the reasons for switching to Sprout, emphasizing improvements such as better performance, modular function registries, enhanced error handling, and new features like function notices and safe functions.
-Providing context will minimize resistance and help users understand the long-term benefits.

 Migrating Common Functions